essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 2.  **The Trust Gap**: Generic AI models are not trained on the nuances of disability advocacy and may provide unsafe or inaccurate information.

 ##### The Solution: Community-Validated AI
-AdvocacyOS uses a specialized interface for Google's Gemini AI backend, featuring a multi-layered, transparent evaluation system.
+AdvocacyOS uses a specialized interface for an advanced AI backend, featuring a multi-layered, transparent evaluation system.
 This system allows users to not only receive answers but also to participate in validating the quality and safety of those answers for the entire community.

 ##### AdvocacyOS Evaluation and Review Workflow
 This innovative approach to transparency is central to the AI-powered AdvocacyOS: